Levels Descriptions

 • Kicking Technique

-• Safety Drill – Assisted or Unassisted Starfish Back Float (10 sec) and Roll Over to a Starfish Front Float
+• Safety Drill – Starfish Back Float and Roll Over to a Starfish Front Float

 • Safety Drill – Assisted Kick, Float, Kick